WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

   Describe the desired format or level of detail.

-### Example: Small Wording Changes Matter
+### Example: Precise Instructions Change Behavior

 Weak Prompt:

-Ask for the Employee ID.
-Then check PTO balance.
+Ask the user for first name.
+Then ask for last name, and finally the Employee ID.

-This prompt is weak because it does not establish a clear causal link between the Employee ID and the PTO balance lookup.
-The system might ask for the Employee ID and then generate or assume a PTO balance instead of retrieving it from the proper source.
+In this case, the AI Agent will might ask all together, with a single question, because it is not assumed that it has to wait for an answer before asking the next question.

 Improved Prompt:

-Ask for the Employee ID.
-Use the Employee ID to retrieve the PTO balance from the HR system.

-The second version introduces causal dependency and an authoritative data source, reducing ambiguity.
+Ask for first name, last name, and Employee ID one question at a time, waiting for each answer before asking the next one.

 ### Prefer Causal Logic Over Pure Sequence